Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action (attach a file), the target resource (transaction), and key constraints (max 10MB, allowed MIME types, local filesystem).
-This distinguishes it from siblings like delete_transaction_attachment.
+The description clearly states the action (attach), resource (transaction), and key constraints (max 10MB, allowed MIME types).
+It distinguishes this tool from siblings as the only one for attaching files.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.